All About Silent Reflux in Babies: a Concise Guide for Parents

 - Smaller and more frequent feedings

 - Keeping your baby in a vertical position for at least 30 minutes after feeding

-- Medications such as H2 blockers or proton pump inhibitors — these can only be presribed by a paediatrician
+- Medications such as H2 blockers or proton pump inhibitors — these can only be prescribed by a paediatrician

-During the tests, if any abnormalities to your child’s esophagus or stomach are discovered, then, surgery might be discussed with you as a treatment option.
+During the tests, if any abnormalities to your child’s oesophagus or stomach are discovered, then, surgery might be discussed with you as a treatment option.

 You should always consult your paediatrician if you are concerned about your baby’s health in any way.

 Silent Reflux In Babies: 'She was screaming like she was being stabbed'

 If you are an IVF mum, the photo in this article will make you cry...

 Then and Now: Check Out How These Singapore Celebs Have Changed Over the Last 10 Years!